 There are many reasons for this.
 Some may find managing their own time challenging and fail to establish a healthy routine, while others may find it hard to set boundaries between work and home responsibilities, making them prone to overworking.

 All these can affect your mindset and develop into anxiety which can be detrimental to your capacity to innovate.
-If you’re one of the millions of creatives who feel the need to retake control and establish a sense of balance in their work-from-home mentality, here are some helpful tips for keeping your focus while working from home.
+If you’re one of the millions of creatives who feel the need to retake control and establish a sense of balance in their work-from-home mentality, like 75% of the workforce, here are some helpful tips for keeping your focus while working from home.

 Schedule your breaks